-In the early years of the 19th century, free convict labour played an important role in opening up and working land, with convicts assigned to private employers.
+In the early years of the 19th century, free convict labour was still available and played an important role in opening up and working the land, with convicts assigned to private employers.
 However, by the late 1830s, there was popular agitation against transportation and in 1840 the British Government issued an order prohibiting further transport of convicts to New South Wales.

 Transportation continued for some years in other Australian colonies and was introduced in Western Australia in 1850, where it continued until 1868.
 However, in the eastern colonies pastoralists and agriculturalists began to consider other ways to supplement the labour force.